phasehumans/web-dev/README.md

 - IFFE: Immediately Invoked Function Expression : execute immediately after defination
 - higher order fn: fn that take another fn as argument
 - recursive fn: fn calls itself
-- call back fn: function that you pass as an argument to another function so that the receiving function can call it back at a later time. to run after a certain task completes, without blocking the rest of the program.
+- call back fn: function that you pass as an argument to another function so that the receiving function (higher order fn) can call it back at a later time.
+- to run after a certain task completes, without blocking the rest of the program.
 - .this ->  bind to obj that call fn
 - arrow fn has lexical scoping, Arrow functions inherit this from their surrounding scope, while regular functions define their own this context.
+- functional argument: passing a fn to another fn as an argument (sync)
+- callback: similar but w/ async code

 scope:
 - global scope